Eschatologue/CM_wiki/docs/class/rogue/justiciar.md

 #### Spellcasting Ability

-:ability-cha: **Charisma** is your spellcasting ability for your Cleric spells.
+:abl-cha: **Charisma** is your spellcasting ability for your Cleric spells.

 #### Spellcasting Focus